echase20/TheQGame/README.md

 - A player also receives 6 bonus points for placing all tiles in its possession.

 - The referee keeps track of the scores on a per turn basis and shares the scores of all players with the player to whom it grants a turn.

+# Ending a Game

+The game ends if one of the following condition holds:

+at the end of a round if all remaining players pass or replace their tiles;

+at the end of a turn if a player has placed all tiles in its possession; or

+there are no players left after a turn.